mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

     ```
 1. This command will build and run a docker container for each of the tests, just the same way that you would
 run the scripts outside of testing.
-1. The tests do their own cleanup, so you will not see files created in your system, but the tests should pass.
+1. The tests do their own cleanup, so you will not see files created in your system, but the tests should pass with
+helpful output.

 [back to readme](README.adoc#testing)